harvesthill/reddit-wiki-archive/steroids/draft.md

 Following these details, Aromasin would be the best possible aromatase inhibitor of choice in order to combat the increased aromatase activity caused by HCG.
 Therefore, Aromasin would then be utilized *up to* a full 25mg ED, and **only while HCG is utilized in [HCG dosing 3 or 4](/steroids/draft.md#wiki_3._1-2_weeks_before_pct).
 Once HCG is discontinued, Aromasin too should be halted.**

-&amp;nbsp;

 ***Ignore this section, UNLESS utilizing [HCG dosing 3 or 4.](/steroids/draft.md#wiki_3._1-2_weeks_before_pct)***

-&amp;nbsp;

 ### Side Effects

-As stated earlier, vision sides are common for both Clomid &amp; Nolva, more so with Clomid.
-Hot Flashes, Nausea are two common side effects of Clomid, Nolva, &amp; Torem.
+As stated earlier, vision sides are common for both Clomid & Nolva, more so with Clomid.
+Hot Flashes, Nausea are two common side effects of Clomid, Nolva, & Torem.
 Depression is known to affect many in PCT and is an actual listed side effect of Nolva. **Please make sure you are aware of this and in a good place mentally before ever starting a cycle as you will be faced with the potential of depression in PCT.**

 ### Drug Interactions